knative/docs/docs/eventing/README.md

 ### Event brokers and triggers

-As of v0.5, Knative Eventing defines Broker and Trigger objects to make it easier to filter events.
+Broker and Trigger objects make it easy to filter events based on event attributes.

 A Broker provides a bucket of events which can be selected by attribute.
 It receives events and forwards them to subscribers defined by one or more matching Triggers.
+Since a Broker implements Addressable, event senders can submit events to the Broker by POSTing the event to the Broker's `status.address.url`.

 A Trigger describes a filter on event attributes which should be delivered to an Addressable.
 You can create as many Triggers as necessary.

+For most use cases, a single bucket (Broker) per namespace is sufficient, but there are serveral use cases where multiple buckets (Brokers) can simplify architecture.
+For example, separate Brokers for events containing Personally Identifiable Information (PII) and non-PII events can simplify audit and access control rules.

 ![Broker Trigger Diagram](./images/broker-trigger-overview.svg)

 ### Event registry

-As of v0.6, Knative Eventing defines an EventType object to make it easier for consumers to discover the types of events they can consume from the different Brokers.
+Knative Eventing defines an EventType object to make it easier for consumers to discover the types of events they can consume from Brokers.

 The registry consists of a collection of event types.
 The event types stored in the registry contain (all) the required information for a consumer to create a